 My Personal Experience and Honest Review of Butcher Box

 As much as I truly love grocery shopping (I wouldn’t have created an entire course on how to eat real food on a budget if I didn’t!), I have to confess that it’s really nice to have a box of high quality meat show up at my door.

 To be honest though, when I opened our first box, I didn’t think there was a lot of meat.
 I took everything out and thought there was no way it would last us an entire month.

 There were a total of 12 packages of meat (including the free uncured sugar-free bacon) and each package weighed around 1 lb each.
-If I used only 1 pound of meat per meal and every time stretched it as best as I could (using the techniques mentioned above), I might be able to get 15 meals out of the box.
+If I used only 1 pound of meat per meal and every time stretched it as best as I could, I might be able to get 15 meals out of the box.

-On the flip side, the beef and pork from Butcher Box was absolutely delicious.
+The beef and pork from Butcher Box is absolutely delicious.

 I’ve purchased “natural” pork from the grocery store and every time it was tough and chewy.
 The pork from Butcher Box was nothing like that.
 Every pork chop was beyond tender and it made me wonder why we didn’t eat pork more often!

 Eating the steaks felt like a huge splurge for us since we don’t eat whole steaks at home often.
-We split two steaks for dinner to help stretch the meat (each steak was about 12 oz), but they were so good that both Mr. Crumbs and I wished we had a whole steak to ourselves!
+We split two steaks for dinner to help stretch the meat, but they were so good that both Mr. Crumbs and I wished we had a whole steak to ourselves!

 We also had peace of mind that the food we were eating was actually doing our bodies good, instead of just being filler for our dinner plates.